qyjohn/DDBImportExport/README.md

 cd DDBImportExport
 ~~~~

-You need the following IAM permissions to use this utility:
+You need the following IAM permissions to use this DDBImportExport:

 - dynamodb:DescribeTable
 - dynamodb:Scan